syncfusion-content/winui-docs/winui/Scheduler/DayandWeek-Views.md

 {% endtabs %}

 N>
-* The `MinimumAppointmentDuration` value will be set, when an appointment duration value lesser than `MinimumAppointmentDuration`.
+*  The `MinimumAppointmentDuration` value will be set when an appointment duration value is lesser than `MinimumAppointmentDuration`.
-* Appointment duration value will be set, when the appointment duration value greater than `MinimumAppointmentDuration`.
+* The appointment duration value will be set when the appointment duration value is greater than the `MinimumAppointmentDuration`.
-* `TimeInterval` value will be set, when `MinimumAppointmentDuration` greater than `TimeInterval` with lesser appointment duration.
+*  The `TimeInterval` value will be set when the `MinimumAppointmentDuration` is greater than the `TimeInterval` with lesser appointment duration.
-* All day Appointment does not support `MinimumAppointmentDuration`.
+* All-day Appointment does not support `MinimumAppointmentDuration`.

 ## Time text formatting

-You can customize the format for the labels mentioning the time, by setting the `TimeRulerFormat` property of `DayViewSettings` in Scheduler.
+You can customize the format for the labels mentioning the time by setting the `TimeRulerFormat` property of `DayViewSettings` in Scheduler.

 {% tabs %}
 {% highlight c# %}